 In mythology, the dragon symbolizes the bright and dark, the sun and the moon, and masculinity and femininity.
-This fire-breathing dragon has the body of a snake and wings of a bird.
+This fire-breathing dragon has the body of a snake and the wings of a bird.
 In Turkic mythology, it was thought that the World is turned by dragons.
 The dragon has an important place in also Chinese mythology.
 It is one of the twelve Chinese horoscopes.
 This creature which has got spiritual forces is the symbol of China and other Far East countries.
 In Eastern cultures, dragons are believed to bring good luck, eternal goodness, and wisdom.

 Phoenix represents frugality because of living without needing anyone.
 This bird, which was used too much in Turkish, Arabic, and Persian literature, lives on Mount Qaf.
-In Greek mythology, Phoenix is a magnificent bird that, reborn from the ashes after death.
+In Greek mythology, Phoenix is a magnificent bird that, is reborn from the ashes after death.
 It is the great hero of the tales.
-In Iranian mythology, the phoenix is a messenger, confidant excellent bird who speaks in the human language.
+In Iranian mythology, the phoenix is a messenger, a confidant excellent bird who speaks in the human language.

 Today, the Phoenix is still believed to bring good luck.